-- 8.23 The current C-130 self-protection fit was installed in the early 1990s.
+8.23 The current C-130 self-protection fit was installed in the early 1990s.
 Since that time there has been a significant increase in the sophistication and availability of missiles.
-The current system is no longer appropriate for today's threat environment. - 8.24 The P-3 currently has no dedicated self-protection equipment.
+The current system is no longer appropriate for today's threat environment.

+8.24 The P-3 currently has no dedicated self-protection equipment.
 The aircraft's sensors inherently provide protection from long-range and/or obvious threats.
 Manportable missiles are easy to conceal, however, and detection may not be possible before the aircraft has closed within range of the weapon.
-It is therefore necessary to be able to detect the missile launch and use countermeasure techniques to defeat it. - 8.25 In the last 15 years, 90 percent of all aircraft lost in combat have been attributed to infrared (IR) guided missiles.
+It is therefore necessary to be able to detect the missile launch and use countermeasure techniques to defeat it.

+8.25 In the last 15 years, 90 percent of all aircraft lost in combat have been attributed to infrared (IR) guided missiles.
 Specifically, these aircraft have fallen to man-portable missile systems.
-These shoulder-launched systems are widespread throughout third world nations.
+These shoulder-launched systems are widespread globally.
 Lack of a self-protection capability could limit the use of our C-130s or P-3s in humanitarian or peace support operations globally.

-- 8.26 This project has links to the following projects and capabilities:
+8.26 This project has links to the following projects and capabilities:

-- C-130 upgrade
+- C-130 Life Extension - P-3 Mission Systems Upgrade

-- P-3 mission systems upgrade

-8.27 This project should be considered in parallel to the upgrade projects for the C-130 and P-3.
-Ideally a self-protection capability would be available as the upgraded aircraft return to service.
+8.27 This project should be considered to allow this project to be completed during the upgrade projects for the C-130 and P-3.
+This project will, however, be tendered separately.
+Ideally, a self-protection capability would be available as the upgraded aircraft return to service.